-5. Tattoo discrimination statistics show that millennials are more comfortable with “inked” professionals than the general public.
+6. Tattoo discrimination statistics show that millennials are more comfortable with “inked” professionals than the public.

 (The Harris Poll)

-6. Tattoos in the workplace statistics reveal that millennial parents are comfortable with tattooed professionals in child care.
+7. Tattoos in the workplace statistics reveal 70% of millennial parents approve of tattooed professionals in child care.

 (The Harris Poll)